keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 6. Unit Test Validation - Validate our Unit Tests
 7. Deployment - Deploy the Operator to your Kubernetes cluster

-> :information_source: CR: Custom Resource
+> :information_source: CR is an acronym for "Custom Resource"